giltayar/nursery/README.md

 }
 ```

-It can be used either as a function `nursery(...)`, in which case it will call `nursery.run` (below),
-or as an object with the following properties:

-* `run(task: Promise | function)`: will run the task given to it.
-Its Nursery generator ensures
+A nursery object is a function.
+When called it will run the task given to it.

-  that **all** tasks that ran in the body of the `for await` loop terminate by waiting for them.
+* `nursery(task: Promise | function)`:
   If the task is a `Promise`, it will wait for promise resolution or cancelation.
 If it is a `function`,
   it will call the function, and wait on the `Promise` returned by it.
   If the function is synchronous and does not return a promise,
   it will transform the sync value (or exception) into a promise automatically.

-  If the task is a function, it will be called, and passed an object with the following properties:
+  If the task is a function, it will be called, and passed itself (the nursery object).

-  * `abortController`: the `AbortController` (see [here](https://developer.mozilla.org/en-US/docs/Web/API/AbortController))
-    that can be used to abort the nursery, using `abortController.abort()`.
-You can also access this object using
-    `nursery.abortController`.
-See below for how to use it
-  * `signal`: the `AbortSignal` that the `abortController` has.
-You can also access it via the `abortController.signal`
-    or via `nursery.signal`.
-See below for how to use it.
+  The `Nursery` generator (or `Nursery` function call) ensures that **all** tasks that
+  ran in the body of the `for await` loop
+  (or were given to the `Nursery` function)
+  terminate by waiting for them.

-  `run` returns the `Promise` (either the one given to it, or the one returned by the function).
+  The function call returns the `Promise` (either the one given to it, or the one returned by the function).
 You _can_, but
   don't have to `await` on the task (because the Nursery generator will wait for it when it is closed by the `for await` loop).

+The nursery function also has these additional properties:

+* `run(task: Promise | function)`: exactly the same as calling the nursery object directly.
-* `signal`: the `AbortSignal` (see [here](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal)) to enable
+* `signal`: an `AbortSignal` (see [here](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal)) to enable
   the tasks running in the nursery to detect when the nursery is aborted.
 In the example below, the second task
   detects that the nursery was aborted using `AbortSignal.aborted` in `nursery.signal.aborted ? ... : ...`: